trevor-pope/TBot/README.md

 # TBot
 A simple discord.py bot.
-Contains various fun commands such as using a thesaurus, displaying an emote tally, and simple conversations.
+Contains various fun commands such as using a thesaurus or rhyming dictionary, displaying an emote tally, and having simple conversations.